hypercliq/audio-transcriber/README.md

 python main.py
 ```

-- Press **Space** to start/stop recording.
+- Press **Space** to toggle recording on and off.
-- Press **Esc** to exit the application.
+- Press **Esc** to exit the application, process any remaining audio data and display the transcription.

 ### Configuration

-You can adjust the project settings, such as the Whisper model size and recording duration, in the `config.py` file.
+Adjust project settings, such as the Whisper model size and recording duration, in the `config.py` file.

 ## Contributing